What It Takes To “Earn” the Title of Pastry Chef

 A quick Internet search should turn up many opportunities in your local area.
 If you are in junior high or high school, check and see if there are any Home-Ec type electives available at your school.
 Go to the library and check out books on chocolate and candy making, on cake baking, or bread baking and learn from them.
 Try out recipes, and then buy the books that really speak to you and hold your interest.

 There are many online forums for bakers and cooks, and most of them welcome anyone from chefs with years of experience to novices.
 These forums are wonderful places to go to get answers to your questions and to ask chefs and pastry chefs about their personal experiences.
 And then their are some great baking and pastry web sites.
-One of my favorites is Chef Jenni's Pastry Chef Online and her blog Pastry Methods and Techniques.

 Find a Job Locally